dgwhited/guardduty-runbooks/runbooks/impact-ec2-bitcoindomainrequest-reputation.md

 ------------------------------------------

-### An EC2 instance is querying a low reputation domain name that is associated with cryptocurrency-related activity.
+### An EC2 instance is querying a low reputation domain name that is associated with cryptocurrency\-related activity.

 **Default severity: High**